-Payment for accumulated overtime under 180 hours will be paid at an employee's request by filing a written voucher requesting such payment with the Chief or the Chief's designee at least ten (10) days prior to the end of the pay period for which the request is made.
+Payment for accumulated overtime under 180 hours will be paid at an employee's request provided the request is included and approved on the employee's time sheet submission to payroll for the corresponding pay period.

 Overtime Assignment

 For purposes of this section, "function" shall mean either patrol function or investigator function.
 Positions within the patrol function include Patrol Officer and Sergeant.
 Positions within the investigation function include Detective Sergeant.